 An entry slip provides readers with an overview of each exhibit.
-In 100 words or less, an entry slip provides readers with a quick overview of the artifact, the context in which it came, as well as how the exhibit as a whole speaks to the compelling questions.
+In 100 words or less, an entry slip provides readers with a quick overview of each artifact, the context in which it came, as well as how the exhibit as a whole speaks to the compelling questions.

 What is an exhibit?

-What are the compelling questions?
+What are the core questions?